 What is Anthropology?

 Anthropology entails the scientific study of human beings, their behaviour and also the social structure, encompassing features from both past and present.
-As there are different aspects covered in anthropology, each has its own area of study and specialization.
-An anthropologist meticulously studies, explain and understand everything that is related to humans.
+As there are different aspects covered in anthropology, each has its own area of study and specialisation.
+An anthropologist meticulously studies, explains and understands everything that is related to humans.
 The individual gathers a great amount of knowledge and can use it to bring about major research work in this field.
-For instance, social anthropology is concerned with studying different patterns of human behaviour whilst cultural anthropology studies cultural meaning, its various contexts, including its norms and values.
-The discipline of anthropology is a stimulating course that guides its undertakers through the various avenues of human civilizations, its minute nuances and the structural foundations holding it up.

 History of Anthropology

-While anthropology was addressed by Arab and Greek historians in a vague form, it has scientifically been around since the 18th century.
-Anthropology was the result of a cultural movement in Europe that led scholars to think about human advancements.
-While religious ideologies were at their peak, some people pondered about human origins, cultures, and how civilizations existed around the world.
-As the world saw more imperialism and political rise, the gap between the various class in societies also emerged.
-This led to an increase in the discovery of unknown territories and civilizations in the world.
+As the world saw more imperialism and political rise, the gap between the various classes in societies also emerged.
+This led to an increase in the discovery of unknown territories and civilisations in the world.
 Scholars and thinkers started studying these undiscovered territories.
-This led to the scientific research about humans and their social life called anthropology and gave rise to several branches.
+This led to the scientific research about humans and their social life called anthropology, and gave rise to several branches.

 Popular Branches of Anthropology

 This part of the blog will present different branches of anthropology and give a brief overview of what constitutes these multifarious branches.
 The multiple branches of anthropology are taught in various institutions and universities around the world.
-Following are the major branches of anthropology that a prospective student should be aware of.
+The following are the major branches of anthropology that a prospective student should be aware of.

 - Socio-cultural anthropology